-While the prepare window is completely determinate, the readout window is not, and must be chosen carefully to accommodate the full readout time required for the image.
+While the prepare window is completely determinate, the readout window is not, and must be chosen carefully to accommodate the full readout time required for the image, lest the return image be truncated.
 This requires predicting the compression ratio in advance.
-Because this is not always possible to great accuracy, the camera commanding tool ISSPT includes significant buffer in its compression predictions.
+Because this is not always possible to great accuracy, the camera-commanding tool ISSPT includes significant buffer in its compression predictions.